-The GCIS aims to meet citizens' information needs through advertising government programmes, communicating government priorities and providing civic education.
+The department aims to meet citizens' information needs through advertising government programmes, communicating government priorities and providing civic education.
 This will be achieved through using various media platforms, including community radio stations, social media, television, newspapers, and leaflets and flyers.
-Key messages and information to be disseminated on these platforms include: the 2024 Presidential Inauguration, government's

-Economic Reconstruction and Recovery Plan, anti-corruption initiatives, awareness of gender-based violence (GBV) and civic education.
+Key messages and information to be disseminated on these platforms include: the 2024 Presidential Inauguration, government's economic reconstruction and recovery plan, anti-corruption initiatives, awareness of gender-based violence, and civic education.

+These activities have an allocation of R73.2 million over the medium term in the Content Processing and Dissemination programme.
 Although the Vuk'uzenzele newspaper has been an effective means of communicating and providing citizens with information on government's key priorities, as media consumption patterns have shifted towards digital platforms, from 2024/25, the newspaper will be produced and distributed only digitally (22 editions per year).

-However, I 3 200 Braille copies will still be produced at a projected cost of R1.6 million per year over the medium term.
+However, 13 200 Braille copies will still be produced at a projected cost of R1.6 million per year over the medium term.
 Digital distribution is expected not only to reduce costs, but also increase reach, with an emphasis on photography and audio-visual content creation.
 In addition, the department plans to repurpose R14 million of Vuk'uzenzele's budget over the MTEF period to fund an over-the-top streaming service, which is expected to contain content previously disseminated through the newspaper, as well as other government content.
+This expenditure is also in the Content Processing and Dissemination programme.